-Report MAterials (August 2025)
+Report MAterials (MAY 2026)

-CHIA’s latest interactive dashboard, created in collaboration with the HPC, shows how the Aligned Measure Set has changed from 2022 through 2025 and how closely payers have followed it.
+CHIA’s latest interactive dashboard, created in collaboration with the HPC, shows how the Aligned Measure Set has changed from 2023 through 2026 and how closely payers have followed it.
 The executive summary includes an overview of the measure alignment effort, survey results, and data collection methodology.

 Health care quality measures help ensure that patients receive high-quality care, highlight areas that need improvement, and support accountability among payers and providers.
 Using the same measures across global budget-based contracts can also reduce administrative burden, especially for providers who work with multiple payers.